NanoComp/meep/doc/docs/Installation.md

 Now, `python -c 'import meep'` should work, and you can try running some of the examples in the `meep/python/examples` directory.

 Installing parallel PyMeep follows the same pattern, but the package is called `pymeep-parallel`.
-Since a parallel `hdf5` package isn't available on `conda-forge` yet, we're still hosting parallel PyMeep on the `chogan` channel.

 ```bash
 conda create -n pmp -c chogan -c conda-forge pymeep-parallel